isomerpages/moe-ncps/pages/Green Guardians.md

 **Reuse:** Use items repeatedly by repurposing containers or upcycling old clothes into useful objects.

 **Recycle:** Process used materials like paper, plastic, and metal into new products to reduce waste and conserve natural resources.

+#### Community Outreach

+**Senior Engagement (12 July)**: Students partnered with Lions Befrienders, visiting Block 47 Owen Road to share 3Rs tips with residents whilst delivering food items as part of our Values-In-Action programme.